access-ci-org/SDS-Public/README.md

 # Config Variables
 - Create a `config.yaml` file in the project folder.
-- If you would like to use the SDS api to obtain and display more information about your software then request and api key from Sandesh.
+- If you would like to use the SDS api to obtain and display more information about your software then request and api key from Sandesh (sla302@uky.edu).
 - Inside the `config.yaml` file, add the following:
 ```
 api: